manloloy/ECE205Course/CourseNotes/01a-Unix-Linux.md

 #### MacOS / Linux
 1. Open the **Terminal** Application.
 2. Type: `ssh <uhusername>@jipys.com` (e.g., `ssh johndoe@jipys.com`)
+   If you get an error you can try `ssh -o PubkeyAuthentication=no <uhusername>@jipys.com`.
+Your computer may be trying to use an ssh key but you will use username and password in this course.
 3. Enter the default password: **`ECE205_Start!`**
    - **Note:** Your password will **not show** as you type for security reasons.
 4. Your connection will reset and you must login using your new password.
+5. If this is your first time logging in to the server or your username was reset, then you will be prompted to change your password to your own custom password.
+Pick something secure that you can easily remember.
+6. **New password:** Type your own secure password.
+7. **Retype new password:** Confirm your new password.
+8. **Connection Closed:** Once the password is changed, the server will automatically close your session.
+9. **Re-Login:** You must open a new Terminal or PuTTY session and log in using your **new password**.

 #### Windows
 1. Download and run **PuTTY** here: [https://www.putty.org/](https://www.putty.org/).